Half-Life (video game)

-Half-Life is a 1998 first-person shooter (FPS) game developed by Valve and published by Sierra Studios for Windows.
+Half-Life is a 1998 first-person shooter game developed by Valve Corporation and published by Sierra Studios for Windows.
 It was Valve's debut product and the first game in the Half-Life series.
-Players assume the role of Gordon Freeman, a scientist who must escape the Black Mesa Research Facility after it is invaded by aliens.
-The gameplay consists of combat, exploration, and puzzle-solving.
+The player assumes the role of Gordon Freeman, a scientist who must escape from the Black Mesa Research Facility after it is overrun by alien creatures following a disastrous scientific experiment.
+The gameplay consists of combat, exploration and puzzles.

 Valve was disappointed with the lack of innovation in the FPS genre, and aimed to create an immersive world rather than a "shooting gallery".
-Unlike other games of the time, the player has almost uninterrupted control of the player character, and the story is told mostly in scripted sequences rather than cutscenes.
-Valve developed it using GoldSrc, a heavily modified version of the Quake engine, licensed from id Software.
-The science fiction novelist Marc Laidlaw was hired to shape the story and assist with design.
+Unlike other games at the time, the player has almost uninterrupted control of the player character; the story is mostly experienced through scripted sequences rather than cutscenes.
+Valve developed the game using GoldSrc, a heavily modified version of the Quake engine, licensed from id Software.
+The science fiction novelist Marc Laidlaw was hired to craft the plot and assist with design.

-Half-Life received acclaim for its graphics, gameplay and narrative, and won more than 50 PC "Game of the Year" awards.
-It is considered one of the most influential FPS games and one of the greatest video games ever made.
+Half-Life received acclaim for its graphics, gameplay and narrative and won more than 50 PC "Game of the Year" awards.
+It is considered one of the most influential first-person shooter games and one of the greatest video games.
 By 2008, it had sold more than nine million copies.
-It was followed by the expansion packs Opposing Force (1999) and Blue Shift (2001), developed by Gearbox Software.
 It was ported to the PlayStation 2 in 2001, along with the multiplayer expansion Decay, and to OS X and Linux in 2013.
-Valve ported Half-Life to its Source engine as Half-Life: Source in 2004.
-In 2020, Crowbar Collective released an unofficial remake, Black Mesa.
+Valve ported Half-Life to its game engine, Source, as Half-Life: Source in 2004.
+In 2020, Black Mesa was released, an unofficial fan-made remake of Half-Life developed by Crowbar Collective using the Source engine.

-Half-Life inspired numerous fan-made mods, some of which became standalone games, such as Counter-Strike, Day of Defeat and Sven Co-op.
-It was followed by Half-Life 2 (2004), Half-Life 2: Episode One (2006), Half-Life 2: Episode Two (2007) and Half-Life: Alyx (2020).
+Half-Life inspired numerous fan-made mods, some of which became standalone games, such as Counter-Strike (2000), Day of Defeat (2003), and Sven Co-op (1999).
+It was followed by the expansion packs Opposing Force (1999) and Blue Shift (2001), developed by Gearbox Software, and the sequels Half-Life 2 (2004), Episode One (2006), Episode Two (2007) and Half-Life: Alyx (2020).